-Hinduism and Buddhism in Nepal – In Nepal there are many shrines which are worshipped with the same reverence both by Hindus and Buddhists.
-In Mahankalsthan, in Sankata, in Bajrayogini, in Guheshwarí, in Pashupatinath, in Budhanilkantha, in Muktinath and in different images of Bhairaba worshipped by Hindus and Buddhists.
+Hinduism and Buddhism in Nepal – In Nepal there are many shrines that are worshipped with the same reverence both by Hindus and Buddhists.
+In Mahankalsthan, in Sankata, in Bajrayogini, in Guheshwarí, in Pashupatinath, in Budhanilkantha, in Muktinath, and indifferent images of Bhairaba worshipped by Hindus and Buddhists.

 Festivals like Durga Puja ( Bada Dasain ), Indra Jatra, Tihar, Gaijatra is celebrated both by Hindus and Buddhists.
 There is religious harmony among Hindu devotees and Buddhists in Nepal.
-The devotes of one religion takes part in the others festivals adopting to some of the rites.
-The Goddess Kumari or virgin goddess is Buddhist diety but she is worshipped in high esteem by Hindus.
-During Indra Jatra the living Goddess Kumari is taken out in procession in a chariot of Kumari, Ganesha and Bhairaba are taken around the city for three days.
-His Majesty the King also pay homage to the Goddess Kumari during this festival previously, however, the President of Nepal pays homage to the living goddess Kumari after the demolish of the Royal Kingdom in Nepal.
+The devotes of one religion take part in the other festivals adopting to some of the rites.
+The Goddess Kumari or virgin goddess is a Buddhist deity but she is worshipped in high esteem by Hindus.
+During Indra Jatra the living Goddess Kumari is taken out in procession in a chariot of Kumari, Ganesha, and Bhairaba are taken around the city for three days.
+His Majesty the King also pay homage to the Goddess Kumari during this festival previously, however, the President of Nepal pays homage to the living goddess Kumari after the demolishing of the Royal Kingdom in Nepal.
 He is only one Hindu King of the world.
 This is one of the reasons why the King of Nepal has always been regarded with justice a the symbol of National unity and factor of stability.

-Matsyendranath is another god which is equally worshipped by Hindus and Buddhists.
-The image of Lord Vishnu worshipped by Buddhist as Lokeshwara.
+Matsyendranath is another god that is equally worshipped by Hindus and Buddhists.
+The image of Lord Vishnu worshipped by Buddhists as Lokeshwara.
 Buddhists Guheshwari as Vajra Varahi and they worship Lord Shiva as Avalokiteshwara.
 God is the same but the name is different.
-There are a complex blending of Hinduism and Buddhism and all the deities are worshipped by Hindus and Buddhists alike in Nepal and there is religious homogeneity existing between Hindus and Buddhists communities and they have mutual regards and respect for one another.
+There are a complex blending of Hinduism and Buddhism and all the deities are worshipped by Hindus and Buddhists alike in Nepal and there is religious homogeneity existing between Hindus and Buddhist communities and they have mutual regards and respect for one another.

 In Nepal, Hinduism and Buddhism have been strongly influenced by the beliefs and practices of Tantrism.